statimagcoll/pbj-gui/README.md

 documentation](https://github.com/rstudio/httpuv#readme).

 The core of the PBJ GUI web application can be found in the `App` reference class.
 In order to run the PBJ GUI web application, a user can call the `runPBJ` R function, which creates an instance of the `App` reference class and starts the httpuv web server.
 Creating an `App` object also generates a security token, which must be used to access the web application.
-A user would then visit a URL looks something like this:
+A user would then visit a URL that looks something like this:
 `http://localhost:37212/?token=abcdef1234567890abcdef12`.

 #### App